Cumulus Aided Transfer (CAT)

 The technique was carried out in 507 women, more than half of whom had failed IVF attempts in the past.
 In this group of women pregnancy rates increased to 46%.
 This data was published in the scientific journal Fertility and Sterility, October 2006.

-CAT is especially useful in cases with previous unsuccessful IVF attempts, in older women and in cases where fewer oocytes are obtained.
+Cumulus Aided Transfer (CAT) is especially useful in cases with previous unsuccessful IVF attempts, in older women and in cases where fewer oocytes are obtained.